Vizonex/AsyncToolBag/README.md

 Inspired by the amazing aiomultiprocess library , I had decided to go out and tackle the remaining parts and things that I wanted to implement
 You will find this library to come very handy with heavier coroutines that require moderation on the concurrency.

-In my inspiration with all the different Pool Executors I have came up with the `AsyncPoolExecutor` There are still a couple of things still left to do before I can make this into a python library but here is the gist of what I have for this concept.
+In my inspiration with all the different Pool Executors I have came up with the `AsyncPoolExecutor` used to acting more like the `ThreadPoolExecutor`
+There are still a couple of things still left to do before I can make this into a python library but here is the gist of what I have for this concept.

 ```python